DIGImend/digimend-kernel-drivers/README.md

 See the [list of supported tablets](http://digimend.github.io/drivers/digimend/tablets/) on the [project website](http://digimend.github.io/).

-Please send your testing results to DIGImend-devel@lists.sourceforge.net, or do a pull request with updates.
+Please send your testing results to DIGImend-devel@lists.sourceforge.net.

 Installing
 ----------